NITDgpOS/Medium_Grabber/README.md

 * Download and paste everything under the same roof.
 * Install Selenium python package and firefox/chrome webdriver.
 Mention it's path or place it in the same directory.
-* Install Selenium python package and firefox webdriver for Windows from [here](https://github.com/mozilla/geckodriver/releases).
+* Install Selenium python package and firefox webdriver for Windows from [here](https://github.com/mozilla/geckodriver/releases) and the chromedriver from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Mention it's path in the code or place it in the same directory.
 TO RUN ON WEB APP:
 * Windows: Open command prompt and cd to the directory.
   Run by typing : ``` python -mrun web_app.py ```